UPPS 03.04.09 - Research Service Centers

 Sr. Reviewer: Associate Vice President for Research and Federal Relations

-This policy provides a framework for the approval and fiscal operations of Texas State University research service centers (RSCs) that will ensure compliance with federal cost principles, consistency in accounting and costing practices, and flexibility to meet the needs of different operations.
+This policy provides a framework for the approval and fiscal operations of Texas State University research service centers (RSCs) that will ensure compliance with federal cost principles, consistency in accounting and costing practices, and flexibility in support of the university instruction and research mission.
 Although there is a wide variation in size, complexity, and services provided by RSCs, they should all maintain common administrative practices.

-An RSC is an operating unit within the university that provides goods and services primarily to other university units (especially to the university’s sponsored programs) and, secondarily, to external users for a fee.
+An RSC is an operating unit within the university that provides goods and services primarily to other university units (especially to the university’s sponsored programs) and, secondarily, to fee for service customers.

 The cost of providing products or services is allocated to users, including federally-sponsored agreements, by applying established recharge rates to the actual usage of services.

-The RSC target is to break even on each unit sold through proper rate setting, budgeting, and billing practices.
+The RSC goal is to provide products and services at cost through proper rate setting, budgeting, and billing practices.

-Deans, directors, department chairs and individual faculty may propose the creation of an RSC.
-See Section 06. for the RSC proposal and approval process.
-Staffing of duties shall be at the direction of each unit head and shall follow salary projections used in the rate calculation.
+Deans, directors, department chairs and individual faculty may request the establishment of an RSC (see Section 05. for the RSC proposal and approval process).
+Staffing of duties shall be at the direction of each unit head and shall adhere to the salary guidelines outlined in the rate calculation.

 The benefits of a proposed RSC must be weighed against the benefits of obtaining similar services or products from commercial or other university services.
 In contemplating the creation of an RSC, the following should be considered:

-How is this proposed RSC related to the instructional, research, or public service mission of the university?
+How does the proposed RSC benefit instruction, research, or public service missions of the university?